- Getting started

-If you're developing solo, the Edbot Software provides a convenient per-robot option "Bypass active user" in the Server → Setup → Configure window.
+If you're developing solo, the Edbot Software provides a convenient per-robot option "Open access" in the Server → Setup → Configure window.
 This will allow any connection to control the robot.
 Check this option while developing so that you don't need to give control each time you test your program.
 To stop other network users inadvertently accessing the robot, uncheck the "Available on network" option.

 Make sure you’ve generated the Scratch sample projects.
 See the Getting started section for details.
 We provide a sample project for each model.

 Press the green flag and drive your car around obstacles using the on-screen arrows.

 Place the scorpion on the black loop printed on the paper mat included with your kit.
 Click the green flag and watch it follow the loop.